 Its medicinal use is now limited to a potential treatment for ADHD and narcolepsy; however, other drugs are more often prescribed for these disorders.
 Nonetheless, the Drug Enforcement Administration classifies it in the Schedule II category, meaning that it does have some recognized medical uses, but it also has a serious potential for abuse.

-Pharmaceutical methamphetamine is quite different from the street methamphetamine that is manufactured by private users.
+Pharmaceutical methamphetamine is quite different from street methamphetamine that is manufactured by private users.
 Street methamphetamine most often goes by names like meth, crystal meth, crank, glass, and others.

 The meth that is abused on the street often contains other substances due to the manufacturing process.

-Because the majority of meth sold on the street is manufactured in private laboratories, impurities are commonly present because the manufacturing process is not standardized.
+Because the majority of the meth sold on the street is manufactured in private laboratories, impurities are commonly present because the manufacturing process is not standardized.
 These are not frequently due to the drug being cut with other substances; rather, they are related to issues with the production process.
 There are no formal protocols for the manufacture, handling, and packaging of the drug.

 The quality of meth that is sold on the street, due to the vastly different manufacturers and methods, can be quite variable from source to source.